 Robotic revision of a Lap-Band or a gastric band is one of the most advanced and effective methods of replacing a defective or malfunctioning Lap-Band and revising to a vertical sleeve gastrectomy or gastric bypass.
 Almost a decade ago, the Lap-Band was a very popular procedure for treating patients who struggled with obesity.
-Since then, gastric sleeve surgery and other procedures have emerged as stronger methods, with far fewer overall complications and measurably better results.
+Since then, sleeve surgery and other procedures have emerged as stronger methods, with far fewer overall complications and measurably better results.

 At Texas Endosurgery, Dr. R.M.
 Bonnor M.D, F.A.C.S. is a regional leader in robotic surgery.
 His patients experience excellent outcomes with a quicker recovery and less pain thanks to the precision of robotically assisted surgery.
 To learn more, schedule a consultation online or call our Houston-area office at (281) 579-5638.

 - 1 Should I Get a Lap-Band Revision?

 - 2 The Benefits of Robotically Assisted Surgery

 - 6 Recovery & Results

 - 8 Is Bariatric Revision Surgery Covered by Insurance?